-Although the goal is always to release the birds after they have recuperated from an illness or injury, those who have sustained injuries that prevent them from surviving in the wild are kept permanently at the Sanctuary or given to another reputable facility.
+Although the goal is always to release the birds after they have recuperated from an illness or injury, those who have sustained injuries that prevent them from surviving in the wild are kept permanently at the Sanctuary or transported to another reputable facility to live out it's life.
 The Sanctuary currently houses over 100 permenently disabled birds.
-Some of the permanent residents include Eastern Brown Pelicans, Cormorants, Gulls, Oyster Catchers, American White Pelicans, Hawks, Vultures, Woodstorks, Sandhill Cranes, Great Blue Herons, Owls, and much more.
+Some of the permanent residents include Eastern Brown Pelicans, Cormorants, Gulls, Oyster Catchers, American White Pelicans, Hawks, Vultures, Blue Jays, Sandhill Cranes, Great Blue Herons, Owls, and much more.
 Visitors to the Sanctuary can walk around the grounds and view all the permanently disabled birds on display.
-In addition to the Sanctuary's display birds, the grounds are home to a countless number of wild birds who freely roam around the Sanctuary, and nest in the trees.
-Due to this, the Sanctuary is perfectly suited for bird watchers and wildlife photographers who casually stroll the Sanctuary grounds to enjoy the tremendous photo opportunities it provides.
+In addition to the Sanctuary's display birds, the grounds are home to a countless number of wild birds who freely roam the Sanctuary, and nest in the trees.

+The Sanctuary has become a Central Florida attraction, and is a destination for tourists from all over the world.
+The Sanctuary is perfectly suited to a bird watching vacation.
+Many stroll the grounds of the Sanctuary enjoying the tremendous opportunities for photography.
 Several independant photography classes and clubs have held field trips at the Sanctuary to take advantage of all the photo oppertunities.
 Visitors to the Sanctuary can also watch the staff hand-feed the Pelicans and Cormorants everyday at 2:30pm.

 Seaside also does numerous presentations on the Sanctuary grounds as well.
 Some of these presentations include daily pelican hand feeding demonstrations, a twice-weekly screech owl presentation, and a Jr. Rescue Team Kids Club class.